rbonghi/ros2_system_manager/CONTRIBUTING.md

-Any contribution that you make to this repository will be under the GNU General Public License 3.0 license, as dictated by that [license](https://opensource.org/licenses/GPL-3.0).
+Any contribution that you make to this repository will be under the GNU General Public License 3.0 , as dictated by that [license](https://opensource.org/licenses/GPL-3.0).